dikshantraj09/Data_Acquisition_Sensor_Data_Plotting/README.md

 You can Control the Mouse on your pc using the IMU of your phone.

 ## SQL Project (SQL_Project Folder)
 This Project Store the data comming from the IMU and sores it into a SQL database in real-time which is later being used to plot the trajectory of the phone and its motion.
-This data can also be used to train ML models for further analysis like Gait Analysis or Terrain Analysis etc.
+This data can also be used to train Machine Learning models for further analysis like Gait Analysis or Terrain Analysis etc.